petre001/PET_Biomarkers/README.md

 ### Project Structure
 main.py: main script for running demo

-data: folder with csv file with names of image files and labels in 192 subjects with MCI; also contains .npy 3D image files from 21 subjects for demo
+data: folder with csv file with names of image files and labels in 192 subjects with MCI; also contains .npy 3D image files for demo

 scripts: folder with scripts for creating a list of demo images and labels and visualizing results